Academy Software Foundation - Project Lifecycle

 • Demonstrate a sustained flow of commits / merged contributions

-• A healthy number of end-users within the visual effects and motion picture industries that have adopted the project and that are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
+• A healthy number of end-users within the visual effects and motion picture industries have adopted the project and are identified by the project ( using an ADOPTERS file or showcased on the project’s website ).

 • A credible plan for developing a thriving user community, particularly expanding the number of committers and contributors?